 Vitamin B6 occurs in several forms, although pyridoxal 5’ phosphate is the primary bioactive coenzyme that participates in more than 100 metabolic functions.
-B6 is especially important to the metabolism of protein, carbohydrates, lipids, homocysteine, and neurotransmitters and has antioxidant and anti-inflammatory properties.
-Insufficiency of B6 can contribute to altered mental status and mood, diabetes, diabetic complications, neuropathy, skin issues, seizures, and pregnancy complications.
+B6 is especially important for the metabolism of protein, carbohydrates, lipids, homocysteine, and neurotransmitters and has antioxidant and anti-inflammatory properties.
+Insufficiency of B6 can contribute to altered mental status and mood, diabetes and its complications, neuropathy, skin issues, seizures, and pregnancy complications.
 Excess B6 can also cause neuropathy, pain, loss of balance, ataxia, nausea, and heartburn.

 Standard Range: 2.10 – 21.70 ng/mL (8.5 – 87.80 nmol/mL)